FAQs

 Below are answers to some of the questions FIT Academy gets most frequently.
 If we don’t answer your question below or you need more information, please contact us.

 Charter schools are a lot more like traditional public schools than they are different.
 Charter schools are free and must adhere to all federal and state laws and department of education rules regulating public education.
 As with traditional public schools, charter schools are governed by an elected school board.
 In addition, charter schools also report to the authority of an independent oversight organization commonly referred to as an authorizer.
-The authorizer for FIT Academy is Volunteers of America.
+The authorizer for FIT Academy is the Minnesota Guild.
 One significant difference with traditional public schools is that charter schools tend to be much smaller which allows for a more flexible, close knit and interpersonal experience.
 Whereas traditional public schools typically enroll most students within their geographical boundary, charter schools do not have geographical boundaries.
 Instead, students and families often choose a charter school based on the school’s theme.

 FIT Academy believes that children need a foundation of health and fitness in order to succeed academically!
 Our theme is to Integrate Fitness, Intellect, and Teamwork throughout the educational experience.
 This begins with instilling a mindest in our school community that recognizes the value of health and fitness in preparing students for life.
 Academically, we strive to integrate literacy across content areas while providing students with a strong foundation of knowledge that will prepare them for life.